ganiulis/golang-playground/README.md

 Tests are done thanks to [the manual](https://go.dev/doc/tutorial/add-a-test) and [TableDrivenTests](https://github.com/golang/go/wiki/TableDrivenTests).

 The project layout is still unfinished.
 Current inspiration can be found in [this repository](https://github.com/golang-standards/project-layout/tree/master).

+Everything is a draft.
+It always was; it always will be.

 ## Sources
 1. https://hub.docker.com/_/golang